suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 The goal of this specification is to protect payloads during end-to-end transport, and at rest when stored on a device.
-Constrained devices often make use of Execute in Place (XIP), which is a method of executing code directly from flash memory rather than copying it into RAM.
+Constrained devices often make use of XIP, which is a method of executing code directly from flash memory rather than copying it into RAM.
 Since many of these devices today do not offer hardware-based, on-the-fly decryption of code stored in flash memory, it may be necessary to decrypt and store